kmfaisal1993/Web-Automation/README.md

 # Web-Automation
 1. Write 20 Test Cases from different modules (including CRUD operation).
 2. For web Automation you can use the selenium/cypress library.
-3. Try to use POM/BDD framework.
+3. Try to use the POM/BDD framework.
 4. Generate Allure report.

 # Code: